 I couldn’t say it better than Coconut do themselves.
-Coconut is the business current account that takes care of your accounting and tax.
-Designed for freelancers, self-employed people and small business owners.
+Coconut is a simple tax app for self-employed people and accountants.

-So that includes bloggers, fitness professionals… basically anything that isn’t covered by PAYE (when the tax man dips his hand in before the money reaches your account).
+So that includes bloggers, influencers, small business owners, fitness professionals… basically anything that isn’t covered by PAYE (when the tax man dips his hand in before the money reaches your account).

 Below, I’ve tried to cover the main areas that you and I would need as freelancers; the things that will make our admin less and lives easier… it is possible…

 This function was a game changer for me.
 Previously I was spending ages creating word documents and converting them into PDFs or using PayPal to create and store (not always send) my invoices.
 It meant invoices were all over the place whereas now, they are all stored on the app and easily downloadable if I need copies.